freuk/dhrun/README.md

 to that tool, `dhrun` has only one execution capability(exec) and its assertions are poor(infix strings only).
 It supports concurrency and monitors streams, however.
 It was written to create a configuration layer to control single-node integration tests for a linux daemon.
+See the [last section](#%20See%20also) of this file for a list of similar tools to `dhrun`.

 ##### Use